Literature, Media, and Writing Courses

 This course proceeds from the assumption that reading literature bears certain uncanny similarities with vampirism, and that these similarities partly account for the success of the vampire subgenre in popular literature and cinema (the reception of which we will regard as a kind of reading).
 In particular, literary texts put their readers in a state of passivity that is at once often nerve-wracking and intensely pleasurable.
 Meanwhile, we will regard writing as a form of vampiric seduction, luring the reading into a receptive state only to strike at the decisive moment and thus achieve its aims (which we will assume are somewhat less violent than the aims of a vampire).
 (WCore: WCFAH, WE)

-This course positions literary texts as networks of language linked to other, larger networks, including politics, technology, intellectual and aesthetic trends, and myriad historical factors from literacy rates to disease outbreaks to revolutions.
-Each section will focus on a particular topic and compare works from two distinct periods or movements to provide a general knowledge of literary, historical, and cultural developments in those periods.
-In addition to studying other scholars' analyses of literature in particular contexts, students will conduct research to situate their own readings.
-Among the key issues considered are how literature reflects and affects contemporary tastes, how political struggles manifest themselves in literature, how means of distribution and consumption of texts have changed the way communities read them, and how texts construct identities in terms of race, class, gender, and other categories.
+This course positions literary texts, films, and media events as aesthetic productions linked to other, larger networks, including politics, technology, intellectual, artistic, and social trends.
+In addition to studying other scholars' analyses of literature, film, and other media in particular contexts, students will conduct research to situate their own interpretations.
+Among the key issues considered are how literature, film, and other media reflect and affect contemporary tastes, how political struggles manifest themselves in narrative arts, how means of distribution and consumption influence audience reactions, and how works construct identities in terms of race, class, gender, and other categories.

-Being a literary critic requires thinking about how and why we read.
-This course introduces critical approaches to literature and essential methods of academic research.
-Students will develop analytical reading, writing, and research skills that will prepare them for advanced levels of literary scholarship.
-Students will also begin identifying the basic aims and concepts underlying literary theories such as feminism, critical race theory, and disability theory, articulating the similarities and differences among them, and reflecting on the implications of reading texts through various frameworks.
+Being a literary, film, and media critic requires thinking about how and why we read and consume narrative arts.
+This course introduces critical approaches to literature, film, and other media as well as essential methods of academic research.
+Students will develop analytical viewing, reading, writing, and research skills that will prepare them for advanced levels of literary and media scholarship.
+Students will also begin identifying the basic aims and concepts underlying interpretive theories such as feminism, critical race theory, and disability theory, articulating the similarities and differences among them, and reflecting on the implications of interpreting works through various lenses.